HR

 • Making deductions from payments

-Then, when making deductions, you’ll need to complete the following calculations:
+When making deductions, you’ll need to complete the following calculations:

 After calculating deductions, the contractor will still be responsible for sending returns to the HMRC each month.
-Using the HMRC CIS online service, you can input all of the records you kept for gross amounts paid, deductions, etc.
+Using the HMRC CIS 300 online service, you can input all the records you kept for gross amounts paid, deductions, etc.

 Give us a shot.